peterujah/php-google-translator/README.md

 # php-google-translator
-Php wrapper for google translator plugin
+Php wrapper for google javascript translator website plugin.
+It will create a dropdown option for languages.

 ![alt text](https://github.com/peterujah/php-google-translator/blob/df2497403282a8d3a9cd629649aa361d3100a503/assets/en.jpg)
 ![alt text](https://github.com/peterujah/php-google-translator/blob/df2497403282a8d3a9cd629649aa361d3100a503/assets/cn.jpg)